Advanced Nuclear Reactor Project in Seadrift, Texas

-Dow’s Seadrift Site covers 4,700 acres and manufactures more than 4 million pounds of materials per year used across a wide variety of applications including food packaging and preservation, footwear, wire and cable insulation, solar cell membranes, and packaging for medical and pharmaceutical products.
+Dow’s UCC Seadrift Operations is the second largest Dow facility in Texas, spanning about 4,700 acres and employing more than 1,200 people.
+The products made at Seadrift are used to make consumer products used every day in homes, schools, offices, hospitals, vehicles and by other industries, producing more than 4 billion pounds of materials per year across a wide variety of applications including food packaging and preservation, footwear, wire and cable insulation, solar cell membranes, and packaging for medical and pharmaceutical products.

 Clean

-Nuclear power is zero-emission, zero-carbon, always-on power.
+Nuclear provides clean, always-on energy.
 X-energy’s Xe-100 small modular reactor is uniquely suited to provide all power needs to the Seadrift Site, with a smaller operating and environmental footprint.

 Reliable